irmakguzey/irmakguzey.github.io/_news/fulbright.md

 inline: true
 ---

-Was awarded with a Fulbright scholarship on Computer Science.
+Was awarded with a **Fulbright scholarship on Computer Science**.
 Was one of 3 people who was granted a Fulbrith scholarship in Computer Science in Turkey.